Release date: Available now

 Rivian R1S: Performance and range

-Rivian claims the R1S can sprint to 60mph in a supercar-matching 3.0 seconds, and the large battery pack (the only size option available for now) has an estimated EPA range of 316 miles.
-That’s roughly the same as the R1T truck, which has the same 0-60 time and 314 miles of range.
+Rivian claims the R1S can sprint to 60mph in a supercar-matching 3.0 seconds, and the large battery pack (the only size option available for now) has an EPA-rated range of 316 miles.
+That’s slightly more than the R1T truck, which has the same 0-60 time and 314 miles of range.

 While these are both impressive statistics, Rivian is keen to emphasize the R1S’s capabilities as an off-roading SUV.
 It can tow up to 7,700lbs, for example, and has a wading depth of over three feet.
 Both of these figures put it broadly on par with the current generation of Land Rover Defender.